hokkien-writing/hokkien-writing.github.io/source/Handbook_of_the_Swatow_Vernacular/a-list-of-classifiers.md

 * 【尾】(Búe) Applied to, fish.
 * 【點】(Tiám) Applied to, spots of dirt, drops of rain, &c.
 * 【蕊】(Lúi) Applied to, flowers.
-* 【列】(Léh) Applied to, files of soldiers, rows of houses, &c.
+* 【列】(Liét) Applied to, files of soldiers, rows of houses, &c.
 * 【貫】(Kuãⁿ) Applied to, strings of cash or beads, &c.
 * 【副】(Hù) Applied to, things in sets and suits.
 * 【本】(Pńg) Applied to, books.